krumiaa/MindMaker/README.md

 Intro.
 Video: [https://www.youtube.com/watch?v=ERm_pZhAPIA](https://www.youtube.com/watch?v=ERm_pZhAPIA)

 **[The MindMaker AI Plugin](https://www.unrealengine.com/marketplace/en-US/product/mindmaker-ai-plugin)** is an open-source plugin that enables games and simulations within UE4 to function as environments for training autonomous machine learning agents.
-The plugin facilitates a network connection and subsequent launch of a compatible MindMaker Learning Engine, for instance the [Deep Reinforcement Learning(DRL) Engine](https://unrealengine.com/marketplace/en-US/product/neurostudio-self-learning-ai).
+The plugin facilitates a network connection and subsequent launch of a compatible MindMaker Learning Engine, for instance the [Deep Reinforcement Learning(DRL) Engine](https://unrealengine.com/marketplace/en-US/product/neurostudio-self-learning-ai) based on the [Stable Baselines](https://stable-baselines.readthedocs.io/en/master/) compilation of algorithms.
 Agents can currently be trained using deep reinforcement learning, a machine learning approach that combines neural networks with a learning model to sculpt agent behavior.
 With MindMaker, developers and researchers can easily train machine learning agents for 2D, 3D and VR projects.

 Possible applications extend beyond game design to a variety of scientific and technical endeavors.
 These include robotic simulation, autonomous driving, generative architecture, procedural graphics and much more.
 This API provides a central platform from which advances in machine learning can reach many of these fields.
 For game developers, the use cases for self-optimizing agents include controlling NPC behavior (in a variety of settings such as multi-agent and adversarial), prototyping game design decisions, and automated testing of game builds.